remiduval/moderncollab/content/partials/expertise.md

       Laying the foundations, understanding what it is you’re about to do and how you’re going to do it.
 Strategy and planning is the most important part of any project.​

+      Laying the foundations, understanding what it is you’re about to do and how you’re going to do it.
+Strategy and planning is the most important part of any project.​

       ### Benefit of getting it right (you’ll know…)​